 No doubt you'll know the name, but what isn't widely recognised is the degree of change the retailer has experienced in recent years.
 Maintaining contemporary branding, store digitilisation and embracing the power of technology to improve customer experience has gone hand in hand with a lean start-up phylosophy newly disseminated throughout the 130 year old, traditionally brick and mortar retailer.

 With more than 480 wholly owned, jointly-owned or franchised stores in 59 terrirories around the world - the opportunity to work in the inernational branch of M&S was an exciting one.

-Up until May 2016, I lead customer research, testing and digital product design for Marks and Spencer's expansion into new international markets, as well as ensuring the continuous improvement of existing european sites.
+Up until May 2016, I conducted user research, experience design and usability testing for Marks and Spencer's expansion into new international markets, as well as ensuring the continuous improvement of existing european sites.

 To create a customer facing e-commerce site that could be fully tested, integrated into existing merchandising architecture and tradable within 8 months inside U.S.A, Canada, Australia and New Zealand.
 I would then lead the continuous improvement of the product.

 Due to the increasing share of traffic and revenue on mobile and tablet devices in key markets that would eventually be upgraded and moved onto this redeveloped demandware platform, and the widespread adaption in the soon to be tradable countries; a mobile first approach was adopted.

 Mobile is an essential part of the omnichannel/connected customer experience.
 Customers expect to be able to browse, research, purchase, return and choose delivery options wherever they are and on the device they have to hand; with mobile often being the most convenient.
 Increased coverage of 4g and bandwidth will only serve to facilitate this.